JDBC driver

 Connecting to Firebolt with the JDBC driver

-Connection details are provided to the Firebolt JDBC driver in a connection string.
-The string has the following format:
+Provide connection details to the Firebolt JDBC driver using a connection string in the following format:

 jdbc:firebolt:<database>?<connection_params>

-A list of connection parameters following the standard URL query string format.
+• <connection_params> - A list of connection parameters formatted as a standard URL query string.

 Authentication

 To authenticate, use a service account ID and secret.
-A service account is identified by a client_id and a client_secret.
-For compatibility with various external tools, client_id can be sent as user and client_secret as password.
+A service account, which is used for programmatic access to Firebolt, uses a client_id and a client_secret for identification.
+To ensure compatibility with tools external to Firebolt, you can specify the service account’s client_id as user and client_secret as password.

 Connection properties: